morrildl/warden/README.md

 * `/sign/MyCustomSetup` -- another no-op example included in `src/main/default.go` as an example of custom schemes
 * `/sign/STM32` -- an instance of the (real, working) STM32 microcontroller image signing scheme

+The `Dummy` endpoint is configured to restrict signing to a particular certificate, via the `AuthorizedKeys` field; the others have no such restriction.

 Within each named block are additional configuration fields.
 These fields vary by signing scheme, but in general you can expect each scheme to require at least the past to a private key file -- for example, the `"PrivateKeyPath"` parameter to the `/sign/STM32` endpoint.